 As much as I love my current my job, there isn’t much room for growth there.
-I have always had an excellent relationship with my seniors, colleagues and bosses at my current work place and deciding to leave it was a very difficult decision.
-But since the current hospital is a very small one and specialises only in cardiology for the most part, there’s no way that my career can expand any further.
+I have always had an excellent relationship with my seniors, colleagues, and bosses at my current workplace and deciding to leave it was a very difficult decision.
+But since the current hospital is a very small one and specializes only in cardiology for the most part, there’s no way that my career can expand any further.
 I love to learn new things and I want my responsibilities at work to keep expanding.
-Stagnation at the work place becomes extremely cumbersome.
-I have reached that point of stagnation at my current work place and the only way to grow out of it is to find a suitable alternative at a larger multi-speciality hospital.
+Stagnation at the workplace becomes extremely cumbersome.
+I have reached that point of stagnation at my current workplace and the only way to grow out of it is to find a suitable alternative at a larger multi-speciality hospital.

 6. What salary are you expecting for this job position?

-As an ICU nurse with over 7 years of experience I’m well aware of the current industry rates for a job position like this one.
-The salary that I’m expecting from your organisation would be around 10-20 percent higher than my current salary.
+As an ICU nurse with over 7 years of experience, I’m well aware of the current industry rates for a job position like this one.
+The salary that I’m expecting from your organization would be around 10-20 percent higher than my current salary.
 My current job requires only 8 hours of duty and has a limited number of beds in the ICU.
-Your organisation on the other hand has multiple ICUs and requires at least 10 hours of nursing duty.
+Your organization on the other hand has multiple ICUs and requires at least 10 hours of nursing duty.